bmguillo/watsonknowledgestudio_nludeploy/README.md

 ## Challenge

-Customers may have a need to modify the type system that they have created after they have deployed their model to NLU as a continuous training/testing practice for greater optimization and accuracy of the model.
+Customers may have a build a domain specific machine learning model for their industry.

 ## Create Workspace